 With so much geospatial data becoming increasingly available, it is important to have guidelines and a framework to manage it consistently.

-Geospatial information2 reflects the physical world in which all human, economic and environmental activity takes place.
+Geospatial information 1 reflects the physical world in which all human, economic and environmental activity takes place.
 It provides the digital version of our world - without which a digital economy is not possible.
-Geospatial information describes the physical location of geographic features and their relationship to other features and associated information such as census data.
+Geospatial information describes the physical location of geographic features and their relationship to other features and associated statistical information.
 Geospatial information is presented in many forms and mediums including maps, satellite imagery and aerial photography.
 It describes the connection between a place, its people and their activities.
 It illustrates what is happening - where, how and why, and can be used to examine what has happened in the past, and to create likely future scenarios.

-Geospatial information is collected and managed using a wide range of enabling technologies and tools, such as Geographic Information Systems (GIS), databases, photogrammetric software, satellites, mobile devices, and other ground-based, ocean-based and airborne sensors, etc. GIS in particular, is typically used to manage geographic features in 2 and 3-dimensional space.
-It is also used to visualize the dynamics of the environment as a series of data of the same area captured over time (4-dimensional space).
+Geospatial information is collected and managed using a wide range of enabling technologies and tools, such as Geographic Information Systems (GIS), photogrammetric software, satellites, mobile devices, and other ground-based and airborne sensors, etc. GIS in partcular, is typically used to manage geographic features in 2 and 3-dimensional space.
+It is also used to visualise the dynamics of the environment as a series of data of the same area captured over time (4-dimensional space).